How To Merge Cells In Excel Google Sheets

 Recap and Summary

 In this article, we have shown you how to merge cells in both Excel and Google Sheets.
 We have also discussed the different types of cell merging, the benefits of merging cells, and common use cases for merging cells.
-(See Also: How To Change The Default Font In Google Sheets)
+(See Also: How To Copy Size Of Cells In Google Sheets)

 Remember: Merging cells can be a powerful tool in spreadsheet software, but it’s essential to use it wisely and only when necessary to avoid losing data or causing errors.